Notre Dame promotes Freeman, 35, to replace Kelly as coach - WHIZ News

 Notre Dame officials acted fast to keep most of its staff together, with Kelly interested in bringing Freeman, offensive coordinator Tommy Rees, recruiting coordinator Mike Elston, strength and conditioning coach Matt Balis and others to Baton Rouge.
 Promoting Freeman was the final piece of the puzzle on Friday.

+“No one is more deserving!
+This program is just getting started… Time to work! #FreemanEra,” linebacker JD Bertrand posted on Twitter.

-Notre Dame is on a run of five consecutive seasons with double-digit victory seasons and its leadership decided to prioritize continuity while also taking the risk of handing over the top job to a first-time head coach who is one of the newest members of Kelly’s staff.
+Notre Dame is on a run of five consecutive seasons with double-digit victories, and its leadership decided to prioritize continuity while also taking on the risk of handing over the top job to a first-time head coach who is one of the newest members of Kelly’s staff.

 Kelly, who became Notre Dame’s winningest coach in 12 seasons at the school, hired Freeman away from Cincinnati after the 2020 season.
 The former Ohio State linebacker spent four seasons with the Bearcats, helping Cincinnati develop into a playoff contender.